 Names, products, and services referenced within this document may be the trade names, trademarks, or service marks of their respective owners.
-References to commercial vendors and their products or services are provided strictly as a convenience to our users, and do not constitute or imply endorsement by DISA of any non-Federal entity, event, product, service, or enterprise.
+References to commercial vendors and their products or services are provided strictly as a convenience to our users, and do not constitute or imply endorsement by the Defense Information Systems Agency (DISA) of any non-Federal entity, event, product, service, or enterprise.